regevbr/busywait.js/README.md

 - `waitFirst` - Should we wait the `sleepTime` before performing the first check (default: false)
 - `failMsg` - Custom error message to reject the promise with

-#### Return value
+### Return value

 Return value is a promise.
-- The promise will be resolved if the `asyncCheckFn` was resolved within a legal number of checks.
+- The promise will be resolved if the `checkFn` returned a valid value (resolved promise or did not throw an error)  within a legal number of checks.
-- The promise will be rejected if the `asyncCheckFn` rejected `maxChecks` times.
+- The promise will be rejected if the `checkFn` rejected ( or threw an error) `maxChecks` times.

 Promise resolved value:
 - `iterations` - The number of iterations it took to finish
-- `result` - The resolved value of `asyncCheckFn`
+- `result` - The resolved value of `checkFn`

 ## Contributing

+All contributions are happily welcomed!
-Please make all pull requests to the `master` branch and ensure tests pass locally.
+Please make all pull requests to the `master` branch from your fork and ensure tests pass locally.